Good company in a journey makes the way seem shorter. — Izaak Walton

 I have been a teacher of English for over 15 years, in that time i made hundreds and thousands of resources and learnt so much i think its worth sharing.
 Hopefully to help teachers and parents around the world.

-The sight word “will” is crucial for Kindergarten students, representing a term used to indicate future actions or events.
-This guide, designed for educators, ESL instructors, and parents, provides a printable worksheet to help children master “will,” thereby enriching their ability to discuss future plans, intentions, and promises.
-You can see the full Kindergaten Dolch…
+The sight word “its” is crucial for Grade 2 students, representing a possessive pronoun used to indicate that something belongs to or refers to a previously mentioned or easily identified thing.
+This guide, designed for educators, ESL instructors, and parents, provides a printable worksheet to help children master “its,” thereby enriching their ability to discuss…